Master of Arts in Religion Degree Requirements

 The M.A.R. program director reviews the completed application and makes a determination on whether or not the proposal is approved.
 Students who have not obtained approval prior to the start of the term in which the thesis or project will be initiated are advised to register for another class in the event that approval is not granted.

 For M.A.R. concentrated program students, the academic adviser will determine area credit.
 Theses or projects written for the M.A.R. comprehensive program are eligible for elective credit only.
-The length of manuscripts for the thesis or project will vary depending on the subject matter, but a one-term thesis or project is typically 30–50 pages long; a two-term thesis or project, typically 60–100.
+The length of manuscripts for the thesis or project will vary depending on the subject matter, but a one-term thesis or project is typically thirty to fifty pages long; a two-term thesis or project, typically 60–100.
 All thesis and project students must register for the M.A.R.
 Thesis or Project course (REL 3899) for one or two terms.

 Further details on thesis and project requirements are described in the document “Yale Divinity School Timeline Requirements for M.A.R./M.Div.
 Theses,” available in the registrar’s office.

-In order to fulfill the library's mission to collect, describe, and preserve intellectual content created by and within the School, M.A.R. students have the option to supply a PDF copy of their thesis, along with a thesis abstract of less than 300 words, to the registrar for archiving by the library.
+In order to fulfill the library's mission to collect, describe, and preserve intellectual content created by and within the school, M.A.R. students have the option to supply a PDF copy of their thesis, along with a thesis abstract of less than 300 words, to the registrar for archiving by the library.
 Students who wish this option must also complete a form with regard to authorship and access.
 The thesis copy must have a title page, be free of typographical errors, and employ an acceptable literary style, including standard forms for references.

 Extended Degree Program